 Bridge Housing

 Bridge Housing is a short-term, continuous stay accommodation that helps people ‘bridge’ the gap from homelessness to permanent housing.
-On-site and in-reach supports are offered to assist individuals with meeting basic needs, while individuals work with community supports to secure permanent housing as rapidly as possible.
-Residents stay for an average of 30 to 90 days before moving on to housing that works for them.
+Housing outreach workers support individuals with meeting basic needs, health and wellness support, accessing income support, and obtaining identification, all while working to help them secure permanent housing as rapidly as possible.
+Residents stay for an average of 21 to 90 days before moving on to housing that works for them.
+Housing Support teams, Program Support Workers, or Housing Support Workers also assist with coordinating meetings with property owners to facilitate viewings and connect community members to housing resources such as damage deposits and furniture.
+These supports have been an integral part of nearly 600 individuals moving into stable, long-term housing.

 Bridge Housing in Edmonton

-• individuals can live independently at the hotel and are 18 years of age or older;
+• live independently and are 18 years of age or older;

-• individuals must commit to actively work on a housing plan with a Housing Outreach Worker;
+• commit to actively work on a housing plan with a Housing Outreach Worker.

 Good Neighbour Commitment

-• residents of Bridge Housing to make a commitment to being a good neighbour
+• for residents of Bridge Housing to commit to being a good neighbour

 Current Bridge Housing Good Neighbour Commitments: